 Do you dream about owning a hot spa?
 You’re probably stopping yourself from getting one because you don’t want to spend the money on a permanent hot tub.
 If that’s the case, why not try going for an inflatable tub instead?
 If you have a flat space and an electrical outlet nearby, you can set one up anywhere.
 You can have an blow up hot tub at a campsite or even inside your garage!
 The choices are endless.

 Don’t expect to see a lot of fancy features in an inflatable spa like you would with a regular spa.
-Inflatable spas can give you the hot water and bubbles, but you won’t find too many which have water jets or anything else powerful like that.
+Inflatable hot tubs can give you the hot water and bubbles, but you won’t find too many which have water jets or anything else powerful like that.
 So, consider the features carefully before you settle on an inflatable spa.

 Don’t expect an portable hot tub to have the same functions as a jacuzzi.
 But it also doesn’t cost as much either and yet; you can still enjoy a heated bubbly experience in the water.

 Portability is a great thing to have for your hot tub because it allows you to move the hot tub somewhere else if you change your mind about its location.
 However, if you know where you want to put it, then you need to choose a hot tub size which can fit into that desired space.

 Some hot tubs have a width of as little as 180 centimeters.
 The best place to put the tub is on a flat and leveled surface like a deck, patio, or lawn.
 Wherever you put the tub, make sure there is a plug outlet nearby.
 Try not to use an extension cable for something like this.

 Do you plan to have a lot of people using the hot tub?
 How many do you think will use the tub at any one time?
 The standard blow up hot tub has a capacity for 2 to 4 people.
 Bigger tubs have an 8-person capacity.